naubiomech/OpenExo/Documentation/ReadTheDocs/source/FirstTimeStartup.rst

 test, as it's a very light application of torque.

 Moving on, you'll see Duration is set to 2.
-This is how long each "step" of torque is in seconds.
+This is how long each "step" of torque is, in seconds.
 Repititions is how many "steps" there are.
 Spacing is the interval (in seconds) between "steps."

 Next is the PID flag, which tells the exoskeleton whether you want to use PID control.
-1 means yes, 0 means no. We'll leave it at 0.
-Last are the individual P, I, and D parameters, which you can tune as you please if and when you use PID control.
-Alpha is a filtering parameter, which smooths or un-smooths the PID curve.
-Again, we're not using PID for this test so we won't be concerned with any of the PID parameters.
+1 means yes, 0 means no. We'll leave it at 0 (since we do not have a torque transducer).
+After this are the individual P, I, and D parameters, which you can tune as you please if and when you use PID control.
+Finally, Alpha is a filtering parameter, which can help smooth the measured torque (closer to 100 means less filtered, closer to 0 means more filtered).
+Again, we're not using measured torque for this hip test so we won't be concerned with any of these parameters.

 To get some practice editing one of these .csv files, we'll change the duration, repititions, and spacing parameters.